Trying to get lean but NOTHING seems to be working? You might be making one (or all ) of these mistakes!

 Without realizing it, you could be eating out of balance.
 In my experience, most women eat too little protein and too little fat which makes for a high proportion of carbohydrates in their diet.
 Without the building blocks for building muscle and proper recovery from strength training, your efforts to build a stronger, leaner body will be stalled.

-With disproportionately higher carbohydrates in your eating pattern, you could be setting yourself up for a blood sugar roller coaster complete with energy spikes and dips, cravings, and mood swings.
+With disproportionately higher carbohydrates in your eating pattern, you could also be setting yourself up for right the blood sugar roller coaster complete with energy spikes and dips, cravings, and mood swings.
 I recommend aiming for an even split of calories coming from each macronutrient.
 In other words, aim for about 30% of your calories to come from protein, fat and carbohydrates to start.